CursorHop vs Synergy

 How does pricing compare?

-CursorHop is a one-time purchase starting at $10 for Pro (2 devices).
-Synergy 3 also uses one-time pricing with tiered Basic and Pro licenses.
-Both are pay-once — no subscriptions.
+CursorHop is one-time, starting at $10 for Pro (2 devices).
+Synergy 3 personal pricing is one-time across three tiers: Lite at $15, Plus at $19, and Max at $29.
+Both are pay-once, no subscriptions.

 Is CursorHop encrypted?